 “We’re thrilled,” Deborah said.
 “He put a lot of time into studying.”

 The Duke Office of Durham and Community Affairs is sponsoring the Sorin family’s trip to the Scripps National Spelling Bee May 28 through June 3.
 Sorin will also receive a digital copy of “Webster’s Third New International Dictionary, Unabridged,” and a 2016 United States Mint Proof Set from Scripps.

 For more information about the national competition, visit spellingbee.com.

-Fifth grader and Duke Regional Spelling Bee champion Jason Sorin poses with Phail Wynn Jr., Duke’s vice president for Durham and Regional Affairs.
+Fifth grader and Duke Regional Spelling Bee champion Jason Sorin poses with Phail Wynn Jr., Duke’s vice president for Durham and Community Affairs.